HHSAPCompSci2020/capstone-project-group-6-ki/doc/README - ultimate tic tac toe.txt

 * Undo and reset buttons: we’ll implement buttons that will remove the last play, or reset the game.
 * Basic AI: an AI that really just randomly selects an available location.
 It won’t be too hard to win against this basic AI.
 * Main menu: the starting menu.
 Its options will include Play, where users can play the game; How to Play, which will have game instructions; and Settings, where players can change the game colors and icons, and select an AI level.
-* Online game: embed this game in a website (and use something with constant push/pull requests like websockets) so people can play the game with friends remotely.
+* Online game (Firebase): embed this game in a website (and use something with constant push/pull requests like websockets) so people can play the game with friends remotely.

 Want-to-have Features:[a]